budget-nadi© FijiPocketGuide.com

 Hiring a Driver

-Instead of hiring a car for exploring Nadi, which doesn’t offer great value for money, hiring a driver is your best option if you want the convenience of your own car without having to drive and the high rental rates.
+Instead of hiring a car to explore Nadi, which doesn’t offer great value for money, hiring a driver is your best option if you want the convenience of your own car without having to drive and the high rental rates.
 Drivers can often be organised with your accommodation.
 Prices, however, need to be agreed on beforehand, as they do not use fare meters like a taxi.
-Expect to pay FJ$90-$140 a day for a driver.
+Find out more about this transport experience in How to Hire a Driver in Fiji.

-Shuttle to Your Accommodation
+Airport Transfers to Your Accommodation

 budget-nadi-fiji© FijiPocketGuide.com

-Free & Cheap Activities in Nadi
+Free and Cheap Activities in Nadi

 Nadi is a widespread city with plenty of free and cheap attractions to see.
-Check out some of the highlights below or check out 10 Free & Cheap Things to Do in Nadi for more recommendations.
+Check out some of the highlights below, or check out 10 Free & Cheap Things to Do in Nadi for more recommendations.

 Sri Siva Subramaniya Swami Temple